loganmarchione/loganmarchione.com/content/posts/2023/index.md

 # Introduction

-I wanted to pickup a [Steam Deck](https://www.steamdeck.com/en/) and was stuck on what model to purchase.
+I wanted to pick up a [Steam Deck](https://www.steamdeck.com/en/) and was stuck on what model to purchase.
 The only difference between models (besides an etched glass display and a Steam Community profile bundle) is the size of the internal storage.

 - $399 - 64 GB eMMC
 - $529 - 256 GB NVMe SSD